great-expectations/great_expectations/docs/docusaurus/docs/conceptual_guides/expectation_classes.md

 ## BatchExpectations

 BatchExpectations do not currently have a special subclass for Map Expectations.
-Essentially, BatchMapExpectations would apply row-by-row validation to all of the columns in a Batch.
+Essentially, BatchMapExpectations would apply row-by-row validation to all the columns in a Batch.
 When there is demand for this Expectation type, the class hierarchy will be refactored to accommodate it.

 ## QueryExpectations